Elisabeth Leinfellner: Intellectual

-Elisabeth Leinfellner studied linguistics at the University of Vienna and University of Munich and worked as a freelance "copy editor."
+Elisabeth Leinfellner studied linguistics at the University of Vienna and LMU Munich and worked as a freelance "copy editor."
 She moved to Lincoln, Nebraska, and taught at Doane College in Crete, Nebraska and at the University of Nebraska–Lincoln.
-In 1975, she cofounded the International Wittgenstein Symposium of the Austrian Ludwig Wittgenstein Society (ALWS).
+In 1975, she co-founded the International Wittgenstein Symposium of the Austrian Ludwig Wittgenstein Society (ALWS).

 In 1986, she returned to Austria and 1990 she obtained habilitation qualification at the Institute of Linguistics of the University of Vienna with a thesis on semantic networks and context.
 From 1994-1997 she served as president of ALWS and was vice president from 1997 to 2010.
 She was on the editorial committee of the new publication series of the ALWS and the reports of the ALWS.

 She had visiting professorships at the University of Nebraska–Lincoln in 1992, at the University of Michigan (1997 Max Kade Distinguished Visiting Professor) in Ann Arbor, Michigan, and the University of Rome II in 1999.

 Starting in 1996, she organized for the Indiana University of Pennsylvania - Honors College with the University of Vienna and sponsored students.
 In 1999, she became a member of program committee for the Summer School at the Institute Vienna Circle of the University of Vienna.